Bankruptcy and 401k: How Bankruptcy May Affect Your Savings

 When you declare bankruptcy, your property outside of certain necessities listed out in stated and federal law becomes part of the “bankruptcy estate.”
 However, some property never becomes part of the bankruptcy estate.
 We call the stuff that is protected “exempt property.”

 In a Chapter 7 bankruptcy, the bankruptcy trustee cannot sell property for the benefit of creditors if that property is not part of the bankruptcy estate or is exempt.
 This includes retirement accounts like 401(k)s and IRAs, which are generally protected under federal and state laws.
 Neither can such property be taken into account when calculating how much you must repay creditors in a Chapter 13 bankruptcy.
+However, in Chapter 13 bankruptcy, disposable income must generally be used to pay creditors before contributing to retirement accounts.
+Retirement contributions are often restricted during the bankruptcy process, and courts may limit or disallow new contributions to retirement accounts while you are under a repayment plan.

 Fortunately for those declaring bankruptcy, there are many exemptions.
 Many people lose no property at all when they declare a Chapter 7 bankruptcy.
 Of course, that depends on your individual circumstances.